DavidRandallPeters/UnrealEngine/UE4_018_3rdPerson-D_BPActor.md

 A *Blueprint Actor* contains *components*.
 In this case, our *Blueprint Actor* will contain a mesh, a light and a trigger.

 *Actor Blueprints* also contain *graphs* (as we've so far only seen in the *Level Blueprint*.
-This is how we can also add custom funcationality to objects in addition to the components mentioned above.
+This is how we can also add custom functionality to objects in addition to the components mentioned above.

 Here inside the *BP_Pickup001* blueprint, as with the *Prefab* editor in Unity, we see a visualisation of the Actor and have the ability to assemble and transform its components.